pbougue/tartare/documentation/calendars.md

 To send new calendar to navitia, use the API with the ZIP data archive in POST.

 ##Format of the calendar files
 The ZIP data archive contains 3 different CSV files.
-The format of the CSV is consistant with the NTFS definition : https://github.com/CanalTP/navitia/blob/dev/documentation/ntfs/ntfs_0.6.md.

 ### grid_calendars.txt (required)